 WordPress vs Website Builders: Which Platform Is Right for You?

 If you are a small business or startup with a limited budget, the Website Builder route may be the most cost-effective in the short term.
 On the other hand, if you plan on growing your business online, starting out with WordPress is the best investment.

 If you don’t have design experience, using the included templates with a Website Builder will make building your website a lot easier.
 The templates may be limited and not allow you to change them, which is why you might want to consider using WordPress with access to third-party themes.

 If you have never coded or programmed before, WordPress may seem intimidating and difficult to use compared to most Website Builders.
 Just ask yourself, how much of the work of building your website do you plan on doing versus hiring a WordPress Design and Development company?

 If you do not require a lot of features initially or don’t anticipate ever needing a lot of features, using an online Website Builder may be the right choice.
 But if you ever want to introduce new features or functionality at a later time, you will have to rebuild your website in WordPress.

 If you plan to use WordPress, make sure to include monthly or annual hosting into your budget.
-Likewise, if you use a Website Builder, make sure to consider how much the overall cost versus using WordPress with a hosting company.
+Likewise, if you use a Website Builder, make sure to consider how much the overall cost is versus using WordPress with a hosting company.
 Some DIY Website Builders could cost more than using WordPress.

 The difference in choosing WordPress vs Website Builders generally comes down to expertise, functionality and you.
 WordPress typically attracts users who are confident in their technical abilities and desire nearly limitless functions of their website.
 However, you do not necessarily need those abilities to choose WordPress to build your website.